Sarnia Sting: Jerseys and logos

 The original Sarnia Sting jersey (worn from 1994/95 - 1998/99) showed a bee playing hockey with its stinger poised.
 The team's colours were black, white and silver.
-An alternate jersey (worn from 1997/98 - 1998/99) had a yellow background and a bee holding a stick about the Sarnia name on the chest.
+An alternate jersey (worn from 1997/98 - 1998/99) had a yellow background and a bee holding a stick above the Sarnia name on the chest.

 The current jerseys include a white jersey with a bee in the centre and a black jersey with a bee in the centre.
 The team got new jerseys during the 2019-20 season.
 During the first half of the season, the team wears the white uniform at home while during the second half of the season they wear the black uniform at home.

 During the 2012 offseason the team held a contest to design the team's alternate jersey for the season.
 The new jersey is yellow with black and white stripes down the arm.
 The logo is round and includes a picture of the Blue Water Bridge in the background with a bee in the centre.
 Around the bridges and the bee it is inscribed "Sarnia Sting" on top and "Hockey Club" on the bottom.